In the online world, your reputation lives forever. Learn how to control your reputation with proven strategies in our guide below.

 - – 83% of companies face a crisis that will negatively impact their share price between 20% and 30% during the next five years.

-Without a reputation management plan in place you are essentially giving the internet free reign to provide everyone with a first impression of yourself or your business no matter how authentic or false it might be.
+Without a reputation management plan in place you are essentially giving the internet free rein to provide everyone with the first impression of yourself or your business, no matter how authentic or false it might be.
 In short, you have no control.
+Remember that your reputation lives forever on the internet; can you afford to position yourself in a negative light?

 Don’t have a reputation management plan in place?
 Here’s what you could be leaving yourself or your brand open to.